 ‘There are outstanding opportunities for pupils to excel in the arts.’

 ‘The school seeks out the expertise of many visitors who make learning exciting for the pupils and these learning opportunities are exceptional.
 The numerous educational visits, after-school clubs and special events contribute greatly to pupils’ achievement and their spiritual, moral, social and cultural development.
 Opportunities in the arts are outstanding and this is reflected in the school gaining Artsmark Gold Award.’

-The project aims to develop children’s confidence, collaborative skills and creativity and to encourage children to engage with drama, complex text and storytelling.
-It also aims to enrich children’s oracy skills as outlined in Development Matters and the National Curriculum.
-The project will inspire cross-curricular links to further immerse the children in the world of Shakespeare.
+The project aims to develop children’s confidence and creativity to encourage children to engage with music and sound making.
+It also aims to enrich children’s skills in Science, Technology, Engineering, Arts and Maths as it will be integrated in the schools partnership with the Camden STEAM hub.

 The Junk Orchestra is a super-sonic recycled collection of objects, rescued & re-invented from the urban sprawl.
 They emphasise an inclusive approach, and encourage all children to relish the opportunity to up-cycle and express themselves through art and music.